Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Production Audits Against the LLM Reference

-Our first validation uses a production A/B experiment that applies additional filtering for two target categories, $k_1$ and $k_2$, on a major recommendation surface.
-The goal is to evaluate how aggressive filtering of these categories affects user experience and engagement.
+Our first case study covers a production A/B experiment that applies additional filtering for two target categories, $k_1$ and $k_2$, on a major recommendation surface.
+The product team's goal is to evaluate how aggressive filtering of these categories affects user experience and engagement; the surrogate provides their primary read on category exposure throughout the experiment window.
 The experiment includes three arms: